vstanyshevskyy/obobruiko/content/questionaries/gad-7-general-anxiety-disorder-7.md

             value: 2
           - text: Nearly every day
             value: 3
-      - text: 'Becoming easily annoyed or irritable'
+      - text: Becoming easily annoyed or irritable
         answers:
           - text: Not at all
             value: 0